AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    -  reacting_bubble:

       A reacting bubble in a stratified white dwarf atmosphere.
-This problem was featured in the  reaction
+This problem was featured in the Maestro reaction paper :raw-latex:`\cite{maestro:III}`.
-      paper :raw-latex:`\cite{maestro:III}`.

    -  RT: